miwanek/BarnsleyFern/README.md

 Important notes:
 --------
-MARS simulator is necessary to run the program.
+- MARS simulator is necessary to run the program.
-Program will use input.bmp as input file and output.bmp as output file
+- Program will use input.bmp as input file and output.bmp as output file
+- Input file must be in the same directory as MARS